 I Got a Maryland Traffic Ticket — What Are My Options?

-If you got a traffic ticket in Maryland, you generally have 30 days to respond — and you have a real choice in how.
-Most tickets are “payable” citations: you can pay the fine (which is a guilty plea that puts points on your record), request a payment plan, ask for a waiver hearing to Read More
+Quick answer: You have 30 days to respond, and four ways to do it.
+Most tickets are payable: you can pay the fine (a guilty plea that puts points on your record), request a payment plan, ask for a waiver hearing to plead guilty with an explanation, or request a trial.
+Some tickets are must-appear Read More